 Known to those close to him as Freddy, Federico was born and raised in the Pacific Palisades.
 The son of Latino actors, Freddy spent much of his childhood traveling with his parents.
 His childhood was spent in hotel rooms with his Grandmother where Freddy developed a wild imagination and a strong urge to create.
 His beloved Grandmother bought him his first sketch book, which he always kept close by.
 Relying on his creative mind, keen imagination and his ability to draw, he mastered the art of fashion design and became one of LA’s most accomplished fashion designers.

 One afternoon Federico was in his shop researching fabrics when a young woman walked in smiling brightly.
 This woman was none other than Natasha Solano, the famed news reporter from one of the world’s leading news sources.
 She had heard many good things about his clothing and accessories, so she wanted to do a news story about him.
 After Natasha saw more of Freddy’s work, she knew she’d met the perfect person to help her with a benefit in collaboration with the LA Condom campaign.
 Freddy was excited to work on this important project and quickly sketched an idea for a new condom.
 While sketching the condom wrapper design, his eyes suddenly became blurry and began to tingle.
 A burst of white light then burst from his eyes, seemingly drawing power from his sketch.
 Freddy began experimenting with his new power, dropping items from the upper shelves of his design closet and catching them with the light from his eyes before they hit the ground.
 With practice, he was able to completely shield people and objects with his power.
 However, as his power grew, he became very sensitive to light.
 Being the fashionable designer that he was, Federico designed fashion-forward sunglasses and with them a head to toe look.
-As the final touch, he added the most stylish wings he could imagine to intensify his fierceness.
-These special wings not only added to the look of his costume, but also allowed him to fly.

 With his new look and powers, Federico developed an alternate identity—“The Glove”.
 Though he continued to be known as Federico in his daily life, he became “The Glove” when he needed to use his superpowers to protect others.
 Now, nothing can stop him from helping protect people from HIV and STDs.
 Using his alliance with the other Protectors, he shares knowledge about the importance of condoms and PrEP in the fight against HIV.